redbug312/markdown-it-multimd-table/README.md

 ### Multiple lines of row

-Allow table rows parsed as multiple lines with end-of-the-line backslashes.
+Allow table rows parsed as multiple lines with end-of-the-line backslashes, the feature is contributed by [Lucas-C](https://github.com/Lucas-C).

 ```markdown
 First header | Second header